Stamford AFC secure the Northern Premier Midlands Division without playing

 Stamford AFC have won the Northern Premier Midlands Division title, despite seeing their own scheduled game at home to Spalding United postponed on Easter Monday.

-The big local derby against Spalding United scheduled for Easter Monday At the Zeeco Stadium was called off because of a waterlogged pitch leaving the Daniels three points shoort of confirming top spot.
+The big local derby at the Zeeco Stadium was called off because of a waterlogged pitch leaving the Daniels three points short of confirming top spot.

 But sole rivals Halesowen Town lost 3-0 at home to Sutton Coldfield meaning they can no longer catch the Daniels.

-Stamford have three games to go starting at home to rock bottom Yaxley on Saturday.
+Stamford still have three games to go starting at home to rock bottom Yaxley on Saturday.
+Yaxley went down 1-0 at home to Dereham today with the visitors scoring three minutes from time.

 Spalding still need two points to secure a play-off place.

+Bourne won their United Counties Division One derby in front of a bumper 407 crowd at Blackstones 2-0 thanks to goals from Jake Brown and James Hill-Seekings.
+The Wakes are second and if they could finish there, they would guarantee home advantage in the play-offs.

+Whittlesey thrashed Haverhill Borough 5-1 on their own patch to confirm their place in the Thurlow Nunn Division One North play-offs.
+Connor Pilbeam bagged a hat-trick with Kieran Hibbins scoring the other two goals for the team who look set to finish fifth.

-The United Counties Premier Division North derby between Wisbech Town and Deeping Rangers has also been postponed.
+The United Counties Premier Division North derby between Wisbech Town and Deeping Rangers was also postponed.

-Bourne Town will seal a play-off place in United Counties Division One with a win in a derby at Blackstones today, while Whittlesey United will also confirm a play-off spot in Thurlow Nunn Division One North with a win at Haverhill Borough.

 Postponed: Stamford AFC v Spalding United.

-United Counties Premier Division: March Town v Godmanchester; Sleaford v Pinchbeck United;
+United Counties Premier Division: March Town 2 (Green, Hilliard), Godmanchester 0; Sleaford 4, Pinchbeck United 0;

 Postponed: Wisbech Town v Deeping Rangers.

-Thurlow Nunn Division One North: Harwich & Parkston v FC Parson Drove; Haverhill v Whittlesey Athletic.
+Thurlow Nunn Division One North: Harwich & Parkston 2, FC Parson Drove 0; Haverhill 1, Whittlesey Athletic 5 (Pilbeam 3, Hibbins 2).